gdcc/dataverse-kubernetes/docs/day1/config.rst

 .. note::

-  Currently some JVM options have dashes in them, which is no allowed character for an environment variable.
-As a workaround, replace any dash with `__`.
-It will be transformed back into `-` internally when the container starts.
+  Currently many JVM options have dashes in them, which is no allowed character for an environment variable.
+As a workaround, replace any dash with ``__`` (double underscore).
+  Will be transformed back into a ``-`` internally when the container starts.
 See example below.

-Examples (:ref:`full example <configmap>`):
+Examples (see below :ref:`full-example`):

 .. literalinclude:: examples/configmap.yaml
-    :lines: 16-18,26-27,34
+    :lines: 12,16-18,26-27,34

 .. warning::